-About The Discipline:
+About The Discipline of Philosophy:

-Philosophy is an activity people undertake when they seek to understand fundamental truths about themselves, the world in which they live, and their relationships to the world and to each other.
+Students of philosophy seek to understand fundamental truths about themselves, the world in which they live, and their relationships to the world and to each other.

 - Philosophy questions the nature and extent of knowledge and truth: How is truth different from belief or opinion?
 What does it mean to "prove" something?
 Is knowledge based upon sensory experience, abstract rules, or something else?
 Are there limits to what can be known?

 - Philosophy also questions the nature of reality: Is there an external world?
 What is the relationship between physical existence and mental perception?
 Does God exist?

 - Many philosophical questions concern the foundations and implications of other disciplines: What is a scientific explanation?
 What knowledge of the world does science provide?
 Do scientific theories such as evolutionary theory, or quantum mechanics, compel us to modify our understanding of reality?

 - Other philosophical questions concern human nature: Do humans truly act freely?
 Where does our moral compass come from?
 How do we construct justice?
 Is that justice political in formation?